 A homeowner who calls a roofing company at 8:30 PM and reaches voicemail does not wait.
 They call the next number.

-In a market with 8 to 12 roofing companies actively pursuing storm work, the probability that a voicemail caller finds a live answer on the next call they make is 40 to 60 percent in a well-organized market.
+In a market with 8 to 12 roofing companies actively pursuing storm work, the probability that a voicemail caller finds a live answer on the next call is 40 to 60 percent.
 If that company answers, they get the assessment appointment.
-The voicemail company gets a message it will find in the morning, when the homeowner has already committed.

-The math on this is simple but stark.
-A roofing company receiving 15 storm calls per night during a 3-day storm event:
+The math on this is stark.
+A roofing company receiving 15 storm calls per night during a 3-day event:

-If 60 percent arrive after hours and go to voicemail: 27 calls lost to voicemail.
+• If 60 percent arrive after hours and go to voicemail: 27 calls lost

 Building the Storm-Ready Intake System